udacity/create-your-own-adventure/english/hide/hide-chk.md

-you suspect the marshmallows are evil. they would like to snatch your lighter rope and fork and tie you the stake poke and burn you. you react fast and hide all the three in your pocket. next you grab a handful of marshmallows from the wall and stuff you mouth with them. but then they are quickly replaced.
+you suspect the marshmallows are evil. they would like to snatch your lighter rope and fork and tie you the stake poke and burn you. you think you are crazy to imagine this, but you can't be wrong. you react fast and hide all the three in your pocket. next you grab a handful of marshmallows from the wall and stuff you mouth with them. but then they are quickly replaced.